Freephone helpline: 0800 917 8495

 A genetic counsellor can also direct you to relevant patient support groups.

-What is a Genetic Counsellor?
+What is the role of a Genetic Counsellor?

-Last Updated: August 2024
+Last Updated: November 2024

 • Free Medic Alert